WorldWindEarth/WorldWindEarth.github.io/README.md

 ### Alternatives to using WorldWind Elevations
 #### Use the WorldWindJS library
 The WorldWindJS library v2.0 (to-be-released) does not have dependencies on the NASA elevation services.
+I have been beta-testing the serving of `application/bil` elevations from my own servers (which I pay for out of pocket).
+If/when a shutdown becomes imminent I will transition WorldWindJS to use my servers.

 #### Build your own elevation server
 - [Elevation Server](elevation-server.md) - How to create a WorldWind elevation server